(c) Raja Sekhar Chimirala, some rights reserved (CC BY)

 What Is the Mustard Greens?

 Mustard Greens (Brassica juncea) belongs to the Brassicaceae family within the Brassica genus.
+Mustard Greens is native to India, China.
 Mustard Greens is also known as Indian Mustard, Leaf Mustard, Brown Mustard.

 Leaf size: approximately 0 inches.